Armadillo ARMA-XD: Review

 The new ARMA-XD has taken Armadillo’s range to a new price level and it looked the money from the moment we set our eyes on it.

 Finished in powder-coated dark grey with contrasting opening doors, drawers and panels in bright silver checkerplate, it looked exceptionally smart, beautifully finished and as tough as its name.

 DESIGN & CONSTRUCTION

-It unpacks in a conventional way, once the thick PVC cover with its combined zip and Velcro waterproof seal has been removed.
+It unpacks in a conventional way, once the thick PVC cover with its combined zip and hook and loop fastener waterproof seal has been removed.
 The 3000x2230mm tent unpacks from the left-hand side of the trailer to create the basic set-up within a few minutes.